brettc/partitionfinder/docs/MANUAL.md

         python “<PartitionFinder.py>” “<InputFoldername>” --raxml --rcluster-max 100

     The rcluster algorithm gives you a lot of control over the balance between speed and accuracy with two parameters: `--rcluster-max` and `--rcluster-percent`.
 Read below for more information on these

-### When you can't define meaningful data blocks (e.g. morphology, UCEs)

-Some datasets don't lend themselves to defining useful data blocks, like UCE (Ultra Conserved Element) datasets and datasets of morphological characters.
-In this case, we made an algorithm that does its best to group together similar sites, without you having to decide beforehand what those groupings should be.
-In our experience this is very quick, even on very large datasets.
-However, while the approach may seem simple and attractive, we also urge caution: it has not been tested on a wide range of simulated datasets, and some users have reported odd results when using it.

-1. Define a single data block with all of your sites

-2. Set the .cfg file options as above, except:

-        search=kmeans;

-3. Run PartitionFinder using PhyML or RAxML (depending on what models you are interested in, and the size of your dataset), e.g. with RAxML:

-        python “<PartitionFinder.py>” “<InputFoldername>” --raxml

-    This implements the k-means partitioning algorithm described in Frandsen et al 2015 (Automatic selection of partitioning schemes for phylogenetic analyses using iterative k-means clustering of site rates. *BMC Evolutionary Biology*, *15*: 13), with one important difference – we use entropy (instead of TIGER rates) to group similar sites together.
-This is faster and gives better results, and because of that we no longer support TIGER rates.

 ### To compare all possible models of evolution